Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Numerical Results

+Under the same setting as in Fig.\,\ref{MCvsTheo}, to evaluate the accuracy of assuming independent Rayleigh fading for all IRS elements, we plot the average SINR and ASAINR of user 2 under practical spatially correlated Rayleigh fading model proposed in \cite{bjornson2020rayleigh} and compare them with those under independent Rayleigh fading in Fig.\,\ref{Ele_space}.
+Except the ASAINR under independent Rayleigh fading, all results are obtained via the MC simulation.
+Let $d_I$ denote the spacing between two adjacent IRS elements in both vertical and horizontal directions, which is normalized by the wavelength.
+It is observed from Fig.\,\ref{Ele_space} that when $d_I=1/2$ or $d_I=1/4$, assuming independent Rayleigh fading achieves a high approximation accuracy for both average SINR and ASAINR over the whole range of $M$ considered.
+It is also observed that with a given $M$ and $d_I$, the average SINR is larger than the ASAINR, which is consistent with (\ref{sinr.lw}).

-Next, we plot the optimized IRS-user associations in Fig.\,\ref{DLAssocAll} under $M=1000$ with versus without BS power control, by the subsequent update algorithm and the BB algorithm, respectively.
+Next, we plot the optimized IRS-user associations in Fig.\,\ref{DLAssocAll} with versus without BS power control, by the sequential update algorithm and the BB algorithm, respectively.
+The number of IRS reflecting elements is set to $M=50$.
+It is worth mentioning that the proposed successive refinement algorithm yields the same IRS-user association solution as the BB algorithm, and thus the results of the successive refinement algorithm are omitted here for brevity.
 Each user is marked with the same color as its associated BS and IRSs.
-Note that in the benchmark system without IRS, user 2 is the bottleneck user due to its relatively far distance with BS 2 but short distances with other interfering BSs.
-Accordingly, it is observed from Fig.\,\ref{DLAssocAll}(a) that without BS power control, 23 out of 30 IRSs should be assigned to user 2 to compensate for its SINR loss and thereby balance the SINRs of all users, even though they may be closer to other users.
+Note that in the benchmark system without IRS, user 3 is the bottleneck user due to its relatively far distance with BS 3 but short distances with other interfering BSs.
+Accordingly, it is observed from Fig.\,\ref{DLAssocAll}(a) that without BS power control, 4 out of 8 IRSs should be assigned to user 3 to compensate for its ASAINR loss and thereby balance the ASAINRs of all users, even though they may be closer to other users.
 However, with BS power control, it is observed from Fig.\,\ref{DLAssocAll}(b) that the other three users are assigned with more nearby IRSs as compared to Fig.\,\ref{DLAssocAll}(a) and all IRSs are more evenly assigned to the four users.
-The reason is that the BS power control has provided more flexibility for SINR balancing than IRS-user associations only due to its continuous tuning and significant effects on both the information signal and co-channel interference powers for the users.
+The reason is that the BS power control has provided more flexibility for ASAINR balancing than IRS-user associations only due to its continuous tuning and significant effects on both the information signal and co-channel interference powers for the users.
 In this case, the IRS-user associations are mainly used to enhance the quality of the direct links between the users and their respective serving BSs.
-As such, the nearby IRSs of each user should be exploited to achieve this purpose, instead of compensating for the SINR loss of the farther bottleneck user (user 2) as in the case without BS power control.
+As such, the nearby IRSs of each user should be exploited to achieve this purpose, instead of compensating for the ASAINR loss of the farther bottleneck user (user 3) as in the case without BS power control.